French School Wars: Later developments

 World War I and the accompanying Sacred Union brought an end to political and religious conflicts.
 However, the school question was not resolved; it had only shifted.
 The Catholic hierarchy placed its hopes in free schools, rather than secular schools, which had disappointed it with their religious neutrality.

-The debate on religious education was reignited in 1924 by the militant secularism of the Cartel des gauches, which prompyed opposition from French Catholics and demonstrations by the Fédération nationale catholique.
+The debate on religious education was reignited in 1924 by the militant secularism of the Cartel des gauches, which prompted opposition from French Catholics and demonstrations by the Fédération nationale catholique.
 This resurgence of the religious question led to a resounding reaffirmation of French prelates' condemnation of secular schools in the Déclaration sur les lois dites de laïcité in 1925.

 Later, conflicts between private and public schools reignited in what has come to be known as the "School War."
 Initially, there were unsuccessful protests led by public school advocates against the 1959 Debré Law.
-Then, the 1984 Free School movement, led by private school supporters, oppposed the reforms that were proposed by Socialist Minister Alain Savary, who was eventually compelled to retract his plans and step down from his post.
+Then, the 1984 Free School movement, led by private school supporters, opposed the reforms that were proposed by Socialist Minister Alain Savary, who was eventually compelled to retract his plans and step down from his post.